pursuit-curriculum/unit-full-stack-web-development/express-sql-delete-update/lesson-notes/README.md

 } = require("../queries/bookmarks");
 ```

-Create the delete route and test it with Postman
+Create just the delete route and test it with Postman.

-Remember to have selected:

-- Route ` DELETE` `/bookmarks/:id`

-Test that the route works:

 ```js
 // DELETE